aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/04-configure-pc.md

 - In this lab, the cluster has 0 compute nodes when starting and a maximum of 2 instances.
 AWS ParallelCluster will grow and shrink between the min and max limits based on the cluster utilization and job queue backlog.
 - A [GP2 Amazon EBS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html) volume will be attached to the head-node then shared through NFS to be mounted by the compute nodes on `/shared`.
 It is generally a good location to store applications or scripts.
 Keep in mind that the `/home` directory is shared on NFS as well.
 - [SLURM](https://slurm.schedmd.com/overview.html) is used as a job scheduler
-- We disable Intel Hyper-threading by setting `disable_hyperthreading = true` in the configuration file.

 {{% notice tip %}}
 For more details about the AWS ParallelCluster configuration options, see the [AWS ParallelCluster User Guide](https://docs.aws.amazon.com/parallelcluster/latest/ug/configuration.html).